seanvictory/algolia-solutions-engineer-responces/README.md

 Open http://localhost:3000 to see the website.

+Alternatively, you can visit the [GitHub Pages](https://seanvictory.github.io/algolia-solutions-engineer-responces/) website to interact with it.

 ## 💭 Next Steps

 In the future, I would love to include the functionality to upload a CSV through the front-end.
 It would make using the website for other hackathons a breeze, as I would be able to "hot-swap" different CSVs to sort the data as needed.